gluobe/cloud-native-track-podman/lab-03/README.md

-# Lab 03 - Additional Docker operations
+# Lab 03 - Additional Podman operations

-In this lab we will have a look at some additional Docker operations commands.
+In this lab we will have a look at some additional Podman operations commands.

 ## Task 1: Look at what containers are (and were) running